raspberrypilearning/octapi-calculating-pi/en/step_5.md

 ---
 In the previous example, we moved the floating point six places to the right.
 This meant that there was only one bit of the mantissa available to represent the fractional part of the number, so the highest precision available was the nearest `0.5`.
 Representing a fractional part with greater precision would require a larger mantissa and therefore more bits in which to store the number.

 If you do a calculation in Python and the result has a greater degree of precision than the number of bits available, it will be rounded.
-This is what causes the Viète program to become more and more unreliable — there are not enough bits to store the increasingly precise value of π.
+This is what causes the result Viète program to become more and more similar — there are not enough bits to store the increasingly precise value of π.

 --- /collapse ---